Home All Tools The Better Veteran

 A Roth conversion sounds complicated; the mechanics are simple.
 Here's the exact sequence.

-4. Pay the tax from cash — not the converted funds.
-Set the money aside, and pay a quarterly estimated tax payment (or bump withholding elsewhere) so you don't get hit with an underpayment penalty next April.
+3. Pay the tax from cash — not the converted funds.
+In-plan conversions aren't withheld, so set the tax money aside and make a quarterly estimated tax payment (or bump withholding elsewhere) so you don't get hit with an underpayment penalty next April.

-5. Mind the calendar.
-A conversion counts in the tax year you do it, so finish before December 31 — and start the rollover a few weeks early so it clears in time.
+4. Mind the calendar.
+A conversion counts in the tax year you do it, so finish before December 31.

 Not tax advice.
 A conversion is irreversible and interacts with your whole tax picture — confirm the amount with a CPA or fee-only advisor before you execute.